MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/order/MEF W99 - LSO Service Ordering Management API - Developer Guide.md

   notified to,
 - `query` - optional, to provide the required types of event.

-The figure below shows all entities involved in the Notification use cases.
+Figure 16 shows all entities involved in the Notification use cases.

 ![Service Order Management Notification Data Model](media/ServiceOrderNotificationModel.png)